proneetsharma/Advanced-Lane-Finding/README.md

 ## Pipeline for video

-In this pipeline all the above defined function are called in a sindle function whose result will be applied on the video(series of images).
+In this pipeline all the above defined function are called in a single function whose result will be applied on the video(series of images).

 ```py
 def process_image(img):